-Information you find on PropertyShark is aggregated from public sources, such as local county clerk and tax assessor offices.
-These agencies provide us with information in bulk, and we do not verify it or correct it in any way.
+The data you see on PropertyShark is aggregated from public sources, such as local county clerk or tax assessor offices.
+These agencies provide information in bulk; we do not verify it or correct it before publishing.

 1. Data Recorded Incorrectly with Government Agencies